Why should organic cotton be tested for harmful substances?

 Organic cotton within OEKO-TEX® STANDARD 100 Certification

-Organic cotton may be certified with STANDARD 100 WITHOUT mentioning organic claims (e.g. "organic" or "made of organically grown cotton").
+Organic cotton may be certified via STANDARD 100 WITHOUT mentioning organic claims (e.g. "organic" or "made of organically grown cotton").
+Optional GMO testing is available upon request.

 Follow the standard procedures for application and renewal, plus: